-We talked to Vikas Tiwari, founder of What a Story, about video advertising, and this is what he said about it.
+Vikas Tiwari, founder of What a Story, tells us about video advertising and navigating the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?

 Vikas Tiwari: Thank you for asking!
 By the grace of the almighty, it has been going well.
 We are safe and sound.
 That’s more than enough.

 Tell us about you, your career, and how you founded What a Story.

 Vikas Tiwari: We started “What a Story” back in 2015.
 The constant evolution of innovation and ideas emerged in the industry back then.
 Hence, many start-ups had the potential to grow.
 We realized that these innovations and ideas lacked the proper way and channel to communicate well.
 It goes without saying how much it is important to convey those ideas to the customers, partners, investors, teammates, and the mainstream market.
 That’s the skeleton of any business.